docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 ###Path data

 You may want to associate specific data with a deliverable part (like a serial number attribute for instance).
-This feature is enabled in deliverable structure.
+This feature is available and accessible through  the deliverable structure explorer.
 Simply click on the checkbox next to the part to display the following button:

 {% image /assets/images/documentation/dev/en/image72.png "Path data button"%}

 {% image /assets/images/documentation/dev/en/image73.png "Path data creation view - Attributes tab"%}

 During path data edition you can manage attributes, files and document links.
-Furthermore, it is possible to freeze your modifications if you want to keep a change history by clicking on the "Freeze current iteration button".
+Furthermore, it is possible to freeze your modifications if you want to keep a change history by clicking on the "Freeze current iteration" button.
 This operation will freeze the iteration and create a new editable one.

 {% image /assets/images/documentation/dev/en/image74.png "Path data edition view - Freeze iteration"%}

 ###Typed link

 ###Part search bar